$60,000 is a serious sum of money that gives you many different options for investing.

 How I Would Invest $60,000

-Looking at how someone else would invest their money is always a great way to learn what will and will not work for you.
-To help with your decisions, here is how I would invest $60k right now.
+Looking at how someone else would invest their money is always a great way to learn what will work for you and your personal financial situation.
+To help with your financial decisions, here is how I would invest $60k right now.

 Savings Account ($15,000)

-I already have an emergency fund in place, but when I have this much money in had, I want to hold a little back so I can be ready for when the next opportunity comes along.
+I already have an emergency fund in place, but when I have this much extra cash in hand, I want to hold a little extra money back so I can be ready for when the next opportunity comes along.

-Getting around 2% interest and having a $15,000 investment ready for the next opportunity, makes me feel great about investing in the future.
+Getting higher returns than regular savings accounts and having a $15,000 investment ready for the next opportunity, makes me feel great about investing in the future.

 I have become a big fan of the Fundrise platform.
 In the past, someone who wanted to get into this type of investment would need $1 million of assets.

-I am not personally ready to buy any real estate, but getting diversified into real estate investments and away from only holding stocks is a priority.
+I am not personally ready to look into rental properties or flipping houses, but getting diversified into real estate investments and away from only holding stocks is a priority.

 Many of my investment accounts are in passive investments, like mutual funds.
 I consider Betterment a half step between the high fees of an actively managed account and the low fees of mutual fund and ETF investing.

 When we set up this account it was so easy I couldn’t believe it.
-The returns have been reliable, and the tax-loss harvesting has been a great way to lower the cost of a taxable account.
+The rate of return has been reliable, and the tax-loss harvesting has been a great way to lower the cost of a taxable account.

 Each year my wife and I try to max out our Roth IRA accounts. $6,000 invested in each account will take care of that for the year.